Beniseeger/CICD_Project/README.md

 # Hosting a Full-Stack Application

+# Introduction

+In this project, the udagram application was used to build a application in aws with circle ci as cicd engine.
+The application build can be visited here: http://cicd-frontend-s3bucket.s3-website-us-east-1.amazonaws.com/

+# Circle CI builds

+In circle ci, the workflow consits of a build job, followd by a hold job which separates the build from the deployment job.

+The last circle ci build looked as follows (Hold task was already approved):

+PICTURE

+# AWS Services

+For this project, the following services where used:

+-   RDS (Database)
+-   Elastic beanstalk (Backend host)
+-   S3 (Static website)

+The configurations of each service looks as follows:

+## RDS

+As database, a postgres database was used.
+The security group for the database was made public for inbound traffic, so the backend may access the db.

+PICTURE

+## Elastic Beanstalk

+For elastic beanstalk, node.js was used as application type.

+PICTURE

+## S3

+The S3 bucket was made accessable for everyone through bucket permissions.
+The bucket is used to store a static website.

+PICTURE

+# Architecture

+The architecture of the application looks as follows

+PICTURE

+# Secrets

+All secrets are set via environment varibles.
+The variables are set in elastic beanstalk and circle ci.

+# Todo

+Screenshot folder
+Documentation folder

+-   Infrastructure description

+*   Architecture of application
+*   Pipeline Architecture

+-   App dependencies
+-   Pipeline process
+    Test script for api
+    Comment circle ci file

 ### **You can use you own project completed in previous courses or use the provided Udagram app for completing this final project.**

 ---